pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 ![](https://i.imgur.com/niOczGK.png)

-Use a **proposal** to move a discussion towards conclusion: you can test an idea, or make a decision.
+Proposals are the defining feature of Loomio.
+Use a proposal to move a discussion towards conclusion: you can test an idea, or make a decision.

 If you're wondering how to move a conversation forward, the answer is almost always **start a proposal**!